gameguy37/Full_Stack_Project/app/assets/stylesheets/issues.md

-pending friendships need to resolve when friends are friends delete friend gear button edit expense change delete buttons to "X" style split expense modal all expenses date expense added just says june 5
+pending friendships need to resolve when friends are friends edit expense change delete buttons to "X" style split expense modal date expense added should be dependent on created at